Game Name: Layers of Fear (2016)

 Comparable To: story and other time elements of Braid, Stanley Parable’s maze-like walking obsession and visual pratfalls (sans narration, which this game could have used); Layers of Fear resonates with Amnesia the Dark Descent except for its tension emanating solely from the environment.
 SOME DEVELOPER played through the Silent Hills hallway demo, for sure!
 Also SOMA’s dark, desolate shtick is present, though puzzles are absent.
 (Unless you count a 3 digit numerical lock or rewinding a phonograph to reverse time, which I do not.)

 Game Length: 3 hours

 Difficulty: None unless gothic, pulsating growths under chromatic aberration filters cause your spine to become a column of writhing grubworms shrieking in protest.

 Mastery: Since there are no skill or reflex-based elements, this becomes a question of observancy and dedication for collectible looting, or in seeing the three final endings.

 Story: Since vague simplicity is the chosen format, there is only so much I can reveal.
 The player is treated to temporal and story-telling distortions that document a descent [or repeated immersion] into madness, centered around the ever-present facts that your limping drunkard avatar suffered great loss in his past.
-This artist’s “magnum opus” is just within reach though an indeterminate amount of disoriented hobbling throughout a mansion’s corrupted hallways dictate the outcome.
+This artist’s “magnum opus” is just within reach though an indeterminate amount of disoriented hobbling throughout a mansion’s corrupted hallways dictates the outcome.

 What is he painting?
 Will he finish it?
 Where do his priorities lay and do they align to the subtle guidance offered by the player?
 All that’s left to judge the proceeding blunders and lamentations are the occasional rat – but are even they real?